Adldap2/Adldap2-Laravel/quick-start.md

 7. Now run `php artisan migrate`.

-8. Insert the following providers in your `config/app.php` file:
+8. Insert the following service providers in your `config/app.php` file (in the `providers` property):

    ```php
    Adldap\Laravel\AdldapServiceProvider::class,